JUS1009 International Commercial Law and Arbitration: An Experiential Learning Approach

 - can plan negotiations and draft in English the essential contractual provisions, such as the subject matter, choice of law, payment terms, penalties, entire agreement clause, language, dispute resolution clause

-The course combines lectures with practical workshops enabling students to acquire specific contract negotiations, contract drafting, and dispute resolution skills.
+The course combines lectures with practical workshops and moot enabling students to acquire specific contract negotiations, contract drafting, and dispute resolution skills through experiential learning.
 The course consists of ten lectures, three seminars, three skills workshops, a mandatory assignment (arbeidskrav), and self-study.

 A group work of 2-4 students.
 Students will negotiate and draft a contract on a given factual scenario.